Hussien0Mahmoud/Log_File_Analyzer/Prompts.md

     }
 }
 ```
-Report saved to 'report.json'
+Report saved to report.json

 ---

-### 💬 Prompt 5 – Add Run Instructions
+💬 Prompt 5 – Add Run Instructions
-Finally, I asked for a simple explanation on how to run the project.
+Add a simple explanation on how to run the project.

 ⚙️ How to Run

 Make sure all project files (log_analyzer.py and access.log) are in the same folder.

 Open your terminal or console in that folder path.